emmajanedrews/base-template/_posts/2017-02-07-5-updates-you-should-avoid-when-preparing-your-home-for-the-market.md

 {% include youtube.html %}

-If you plan on selling your home, here are five updates that you should avoid making to it before you list it:
+If you plan on selling your home, here are five updates that you should avoid making before you list it:

 **1. Wallpaper.** You don’t want to add wallpaper unless it’s a custom home or you’ve been asked by a custom designer to add wallpaper.